 If your primary target is cost reduction, then compare the hourly rates of coders to choose the most affordable ones.

 In case you need expert coders with higher education, consider the number of higher educational establishments and the quality of education.

 Maybe you’re looking for the maximum time overlap with the vendor for the outsourced and in-house teams to work synchronously?
 Then your choice should be for nearshore outsourcing.

 It’s better to choose among experienced market players with a solid reputation and moderate pricing.
 If the price is too high, there’s no sense in outsourcing; if the price is too low, then it should cause suspicion about the quality of delivered work.

 Finally, pay attention to the culture in the location you’re considering; the closer you are in terms of mentality, the better.

-Once you have conducted thorough research and have analyzed the collected data, you can move on to the next level and look for a provider of outsourcing services.
+Once you have conducted thorough research and have analyzed the collected data, you can move on to the next level and look for an outsource software company.

-You can use anything, from the classical Google search to more specialized search websites (http://clutch.co/).
+You can use anything, from the classical Google search to more specialized search websites (Clutch.co).
 The most important aspects to check include: